-Plan description - The Clerk's employees participate in the Florida Retirement System ("FRS"), administered by the Florida Department of Management Services.
-Employees elect participation in either the defined benefit plan ("Pension Plan"), a multiple-employer cost-sharing defined benefit plan, or the defined contribution plan ("Investment Plan") under the FRS.
+Plan description - The Clerk's employees participate in the Florida Retirement System (FRS).
+As provided by Chapters 121 and 112, Florida Statutes, the FRS provides two cost sharing, multiple employer defined benefit plans administered by the Florida Department of Management Services, Division of Retirement, including the FRS Pension Plan ("Pension Plan") and the Retiree Health Insurance Subsidy ("HIS Plan").
+Under Section 121.4501, Florida Statutes, the FRS also provides a defined contribution plan ("Investment Plan") alternative to the FRS Pension Plan, which is administered by the State Board of Administration.

 As a general rule, membership in the FRS is compulsory for all employees working in a regularly established position for a state agency, county government, district school board, state university, community college, or a participating city or special district within the State of Florida.
 The FRS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Benefits are established by Chapter 121, Florida Statutes, and Chapter 60S, Florida Administrative Code.
 Amendments to the law can be made only by an act of the Florida Legislature.

 Benefits under the Pension Plan are computed on the basis of age, average final compensation, and service credit.
-For Pension Plan members enrolled before July 1, 2011, Regular class members who retire at or after age 62 with at least six years of credited service or 30 years of service regardless of age are entitled to a retirement benefit payable monthly for life, equal to 1.6% of their final average compensation based on the five highest years of salary for each year of credited service.
+For Pension Plan members enrolled before July 1, 2011, Regular class members who retire at or after age 62 with at least six years of credited service, or 30 years of service regardless of age are entitled to a retirement benefit payable monthly for life, equal to 1.6% of their final average compensation based on the five highest years of salary, for each year of credited service.
 Vested members with less than 30 years of service may retire before age 62 and receive reduced retirement benefits.
 Senior Management Service class members who retire at or after age 62 with at least six years of credited service or 30 years of service regardless of age are entitled to a retirement benefit payable monthly for life, equal to 2.0% of their final average compensation based on the five highest years of salary for each year of credited service.
 Elected Officers' class members who retire at or after age 62 with at least six years of credited service or 30 years of service regardless of age are entitled to a retirement benefit payable monthly for life, equal to 3.0% (3.33% for judges and justices) of their final average compensation based on the five highest years of salary for each year of credited service.
-Substantial changes were made to the Pension Plan during fiscal year 2011 affecting members enrolled on or after July 1, 2011 by extending the vesting requirement to eight years of credited service and increasing normal retirement to age 65 or 33 years of service regardless of age.
-Also, the final average compensation for these members will be based on the eight highest years of salary.
-A post-employment health insurance subsidy is also provided to eligible retired members through the FRS in accordance with Florida Statutes.
+Substantial changes were made to the Pension Plan during fiscal year 2011, affecting new members enrolled on or after July 1, 2011 by extending the vesting requirement to eight years of credited service and increasing normal retirement to age 65 or 33 years of service regardless of age.
+Also, the final average compensation for these members is based on the eight highest years of salary.